tvangundy/workspace/README.md

 ## Getting Started

-1. Review the [Installation Guide](./docs/install) to set up your environment
+1. Review the [Installation Guide](./docs/install.md) to set up your environment
+2. **Choose your approach**:
+   - **Learn by building**: Follow a [deployment recipe](./docs/deployments/index.md) to build your own deployment step-by-step
-2. Explore the 'examples' folder to find an implementation that interests you
+   - **Use as reference**: Explore the [examples](./docs/examples/index.md) folder to find working implementations you can adapt
-3. Follow the example-specific instructions in its README.md
+3. **Compare and verify**: If you followed a recipe, compare your implementation with the corresponding example to verify it matches the reference

+## Examples vs. Deployment Recipes

+This workspace provides two complementary resources:

+- **Deployment Recipes** (`/docs/deployments/`): Instructional guides that teach you **how** to build deployments.
+Follow these step-by-step to understand each part of the process and create your own implementation.

+- **Examples** (`/examples/`): Working, production-ready deployments that serve as reference implementations.
+Use these to **compare** your implementation against a tested, working solution.
+The examples are also used for regression testing to ensure patterns remain functional.

+By following a deployment recipe, you'll build your own deployment step-by-step.
+You can then compare your implementation with the corresponding example to verify it matches the reference implementation and understand any differences.

 ## How to use the examples